elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 If we want to investigate the potential perf improvement on Cloud further, our only option would be to setup a similar-ish environment locally (which wasn't done during the initial investigation)

-# Implementation proposal
+# 5. Detailed design

-## enabling clustering mode
+## 5.1 Enabling clustering mode

 Enabling clustering mode will be done using the `clustering.enabled` configuration property.